toho36/bunPlateV2/SETUP.md

-# 🚀 GameOne Template Setup Guide
+# 🚀 Bunplate Template Setup Guide

-This comprehensive guide will help you set up a new application using the GameOne template.
+This comprehensive guide will help you set up a new application using the Bunplate template.
 This template includes authentication, payments, internationalization, CI/CD, and a robust database schema.

 ## 📋 Prerequisites